Rado-Codes/face-recognition-brain/README.md

 ## Technologies Used

--   Front-end: HTML, CSS, JavaScript
+-   Front-end: HTML, CSS, JavaScript, TypeScript
 -   Back-end: Node.js, Express.js
 -   Database: PostgreSQL
 -   AI/ML: TensorFlow.js, Clarifai

 ## Acknowledgements

 The Face Recogniton Brain was developed as part of the "Zero to Mastery" web development course.
-I rebuilt App from Classes to React Hooks, changed fetchin API to the backend and tested gPRC.
+I rebuilt App from Classes to React Hooks, added TypeScript, changed fetching API to the backend and tested gPRC.